rcalandrelli/HiCtool/tutorial/data-preprocessing.md

 - ``restrictionsites_log.txt`` is the log file with the restriction site multiple alignment statistics.

 - **If you will be using the [Hi-Corrector normalization approach](https://github.com/Zhong-Lab-UCSD/HiCtool/blob/master/tutorial/normalization-matrix-balancing.md), you do NOT need to perform the following steps, because additional information such as GC content or mappability score are not needed.
 You can use ``restrictionsites.bed`` as the FEND file.**
-- **Proceed with the following steps ONLY if you will be using [Yaffe and Tanay's normalization approach](https://github.com/Zhong-Lab-UCSD/HiCtool/blob/master/tutorial/normalization-yaffe-tanay.md).**
+- **Proceed with the following section ONLY if you will be using [Yaffe and Tanay's normalization approach](https://github.com/Zhong-Lab-UCSD/HiCtool/blob/master/tutorial/normalization-yaffe-tanay.md).**

 ***